OtavioSC/website/src/app/about/about.md

 author: "Otavio Carmo"
 ---

-Born in Brazil 🇧🇷 , I always had the dream of being a soccer player like a lot of kids, but it was a goal I could not achieve.
-When I was 17, I initiated a technical programming course that changed my future perspectives.
-I fell in love with this world of infinite possibilities, which allowed me to evolve as a person and developer.
+Born in Brazil, I had a goal of being a soccer player like most part kids, but it was a goal I could not achieve.
+At that time, I had a passion in parallel was create designs for a Video Game Forum and developing mods for FPS games.

-In this short period, I did create many projects and have had experience in technologies like RPA, Salesforce, IoT, and IA, which could prepare me for different challenges in my developer career.
-If you want to know about some of these projects, you can access my [portfolio website](https://ocarmo.dev) and my [digital garden](https://knowledge.ocarmo.dev), which are locals where I like to share practical examples and notes.

-In 2022, I graduated from my dream university, where I met amazing professionals, developed an AI to help teenagers, and showed it to investors at a big event.
+So when I was 17, almost finishing high school, I initiated a technical programming course even without knowing what I would choose as my graduation.
+I didn't know that was the best choice that I could make.

+There, I met languages like C# and Javascript and had experience with technologies such as Arduino, not to mention the countless people who helped me to improve as Developer.

+Given the moment I needed to choose an undergraduate course, I've already known that anything with programming would be the best choice.

+At college, I retrospect some code best practices and learning new technologies, focusing on frameworks like React.js, Spring, and .
+NET.
+I also saw areas like AI, security, DevOps, Mobile Development, and others.
+In this academic journey, I developed projects like AI Face Detection, a Mobile app with Chatbot to help anxious teenagers, API, and several others that gave me incredible experiences.